MarkJelic/TEC-1G/Keyboards/Readme.md

 You can purchase the Gateron LP Switches [direct from the Gateron site](https://www.gateron.com/products/gateron-ks-33-low-profile-switch-set?VariantsId=10265).

+# QWERTY Keyboards
+The TEC-1 never had a full qwerty keyboard option so with the TEC-1G development in mind, I set about finding a suitable interface and keyboard schematic that could be easily integrated into the TEC-1 and fit onto the base motherboard.

 ## Matrix Interface
-The Matrix Interface made for the TEC-1 was essentially incorproated into the design of the TEC-1G.
-More details and code samples can be found with [this Link.](https://github.com/MarkJelic/TEC-1_Hardware/tree/master/Z80Bus/Keyboard)
+The [Matrix Interface](https://github.com/MarkJelic/TEC-1_Hardware/tree/master/Z80Bus/Keyboard) made for the TEC-1 was essentially incorproated into the design of the TEC-1G.
+More details and code samples can be found on that page.

 ## The Tactile Keyboard
 I created the Tactile version of the Matrix Keyboard that accepted 6mm and 12mm little tactile keys which aren't terrible and relatively cheap.
-You can get more details of how it was developed, [here](./Tactile/)
+You can get more details of how it was developed, and how to assemble it, [here](./Tactile/)

 ## The Mechanical Keyboard (in development)
-[A full mechanical keyboard](./Mechanical/) is in development and will use the Gateron Low Profile key switches with Fullisik LED lighting!
+[A full mechanical keyboard](./Mechanical/) is in development and will use the Gateron Low Profile key switches with optional Fullisik LED lighting!

 ## Where to Buy
 The Tactile Matrix Keyboard Kit can be found on eBay:  https://www.ebay.com.au/itm/175756969668